tom-howard/ros2/docs/course/part1.md

 * `chmod`: modify file permissions (i.e. to add execute permissions to a file for all users: `chmod +x {file}`).
 * `touch`: create a file without any content.

-In addition to this we've also learnt how to create a ROS2 package, and how to create simple Python nodes that can *publish* and *subscribe* to topics on a ROS network.
+In addition to this we've also learnt how to create a ROS 2 package, and how to create simple Python nodes that can *publish* and *subscribe* to topics on a ROS network.

 We've worked with pre-made ROS messages to do this and also created our own custom message interface to offer more advanced functionality.